Willapa Hills Trail: Route

+The path crosses several creeks in Pacific County, and twice over the Willapa River; the trail follows the river as it courses mostly through farmland and forest.
+Users can stop at Willie Keil's Grave State Park Heritage Site, north of Menlo.
+The WHT starts to accompany U.S. Route 101 in Raymond.

-Mostly complete within Lewis County, with a mix of pavement and compact gravel, the trail is only completed between Raymond and South Bend in Pacific County with large tracts in the county considered unimproved, though useable with caution.
-The trail is under the maintenance auspices of the Washington State Park System and is open for non-motorized activities year round to hikers, bicyclists, and horse riding.
+Mostly complete within Lewis County, with a mix of pavement and compact gravel, the WHT is only completed between Raymond and South Bend in Pacific County with large tracts in the county considered unimproved, though useable with caution.
+The trail is under the maintenance auspices of the Washington State Parks and Recreation Commission (WSPRC) and is open for non-motorized activities year round to hikers, bicyclists, and horse riding.

 Cities, towns, and communities

-The trail intersects or passes near the following locations, from east to west: